coopiteasy/timesheet/hr_timesheet_holiday/README.rst

 The analytic lines are read-only, so you cannot edit them directly, just by granting or revoking leave requests.

-The hours to input per day is configurable at company level.
+The hours to input per day is configurable at employee's contracts level OR at company level

 Limitations:

+- If no contracts are defined for an employee, the company hours prevail
-- Consider that the work days are Monday to Friday
+- Consider that the work days are Monday to Sunday

 Configuration
 =============